The Thomson-Houston Electric Company was a manufacturing company which was one of the precursors of the General Electric company.

 Headquarters | Lynn, Massachusetts, U.S. |

-Charles A. Coffin led the company and organized its finances, marketing, and sales operations.
-Elwin W. Rice organized the manufacturing facilities, and Elihu Thomson ran the Model Room which was a precursor to the industrial research lab.
-With their leadership, the company grew into an enterprise of $10 million in sales and 4000 employees by 1892.
+Coffin led the company and organized its finances, marketing, and sales operations.
+Edwin Rice organized the manufacturing facilities, and Elihu Thomson ran the Model Room, a precursor to the industrial research lab.
+With their leadership, the company grew into an enterprise with sales of $10,000,000 (equivalent to about $339,000,000 in 2023) and 4,000 employees by 1892.

-In 1888 Thomson-Houston supplied the Lynn and Boston Railroad with the generation and propulsion equipment for the Highland Circuit in Lynn,[5][6] the first electric streetcar in Massachusetts.[7][8]
+In 1888, Thomson-Houston supplied the Lynn & Boston Railroad with the generation and propulsion equipment for the Highland Circuit in Lynn,[4][5] the first electric streetcar in Massachusetts.[6][7]

-In 1889 Thomson-Houston bought out the Brush Company (founded by Charles F. Brush) which resolved the arc lamp and dynamo patent disputes between them.
+In 1889, Thomson-Houston bought out the Brush Company (founded by Charles Brush) which resolved the arc lamp and dynamo patent disputes between them.

-Thomson-Houston was later merged with the Edison General Electric Company of Schenectady, New York (arranged by J. P. Morgan), to form the General Electric Company in 1892, with plants in Lynn and Schenectady, both of which remain to this day as the two original GE factories.
+In 1892, Thomson-Houston was merged with the Edison General Electric Company of Schenectady, New York (arranged by John Pierpoint Morgan), to form the General Electric Company.
+The Lynn plant, along with one in Schenectady, remain to this day as the two original GE factories.

 In 1893, the Compagnie Française Thomson-Houston (CFTH) was formed in Paris, a sister company to GE in the United States.
 It is from this company that Alstom would evolve.
-A demerger in 1999 formed what is now Technicolor SA and Thomson-CSF (now Thales Group).
+A demerger in 1999 formed what is now Vantiva and Thomson-CSF.

 in 1882, founded one of the early electrical corporations in the United States, the Thomson-Houston Company